FAQs - Teach in China

 We’ll gather your preferences about location, age group, and salary, and then show your application to employers we think are a good match until one requests an interview.
 We’ll show you a detailed School Profile at that time.
 If you have questions or concerns about a potential job, make sure to discuss them with us so we understand what you’re looking for.

-We work hard to honor requests from our teachers.
+We work hard to honor requests from our teachers to the extent possible, but we can't guarantee that we'll be able to follow all preferences.
 We don’t have jobs in every part of China, so be sure to check our program pages to see what locations are available.
 While you’re there, visit the Job Description section for more information on what types of employers are hiring.
-If you’re asking for a combination that we can’t deliver, like a university position in Shanghai for example, we’ll get in touch with you to talk about which factor is more important to you and steer your job search in that direction.

 There is HUGE demand for English teachers in China, and that’s good news for you!
-Some opportunities, like our highest-paying jobs and schools in central Shanghai, can be fairly competitive.
-That said, there are large numbers of positions and we have an excellent track record with successfully placing our teachers.
+Some opportunities, like university positions, and private school jobs with the highest salaries, can be fairly competitive and may require prior teaching experience.
+For all candidates, it's important to smile and show enthusiasm in your application photos and video interviews.
+That said, there are large numbers of positions overall and we have an excellent track record with successfully placing our teachers.
 Don’t worry if you don’t have an education degree or much experience – lots of people just like you have landed great jobs in China.

 Living and Working